livmaria7891/TaskListRails/README.md

+# Task List Reflection
+  I was nervous about this assignment when I began because I didn't feel like I had a good understanding of the MVC and which parts did what.
+As I started the project, I realized that I understood more than I gave myself credit for.
+I was able to set up the file structure and get most of the parts to work without getting the model, view, and controller mixed up.
+  I had a hard time figuring out how to redirect to the index page after updating the database, but I learned the redirect_to method was easy fix.
+I also had difficulty getting radio buttons to update the database to mark a method complete or incomplete.
+After struggling with them for sometime, I have a better understanding of how to use them now.

 # Task List Rails ✅
 We are going to build a Task List in Rails.
 This web application will enable us to keep track of list of tasks with the functionality to add, edit and remove tasks from a list.